 3. Software Failures: Software failures in network devices or applications can cause disruptions.
 A crashing application or an operating system glitch can lead to downtime.

-4. Network Congestion: Excessive network traffic or congestion can overwhelm network resources, leading to reduced performance or even complete outages.
+4. Network Congestion: Excessive network traffic or WAN or LAN congestion can overwhelm network resources, leading to reduced performance or even complete outages.

 5. Power Outages: Power failures, whether due to electrical issues or natural disasters, can result in the loss of connectivity if network devices do not have adequate backup power sources.